Key Takeaways

 Compress your images

-Free image compression tools like TinyPNG will reduce the file size without impacting image quality.
+Free image compression tools like TinyPNG can reduce file size without compromising image quality.
 Once you compress them, you can upload them to your web content management system.

 Other steps you can take using browser caching and minify resources such as HTML, CSS, and JavaScript.

-Google says page speed is one of the factors in their search page ranking algorithm so it is a good place to start.
+Google says page speed is a factor in its search page ranking algorithm,.
+This makes it a good place to start to get more traffic from Google.

 2. Make your website mobile-friendly so it looks good on any device